eReuse/devicehub-teal/docs/events.rst

 Devicehub generates an rating for a device taking into consideration the visual, functional, and performance.

-.. todo:: add performance as a result of component fusion + general tests in https:// github.com/eReuse/Rdevicescore/blob/master/img/input_process_output.png
+.. todo:: add performance as a result of component fusion + general tests in `here <https:// github.com/eReuse/Rdevicescore/blob/master/img/input_process_output.png>`_.

 A Workflow is as follows: